-Chrome exhaust pipeEnlarge Photo
+Chrome exhaust pipe

-California Assemblyman Phil Ting plans to introduce legislation in January 2018 to ban the sale of internal-combustion engines within the state by 2040.
+In North America, no government has proposed such legislation—yet.
+However, California Assemblyman Phil Ting plans to introduce legislation in January 2018 to ban the sale of internal-combustion engines within the state by 2040.

-Back in the Netherlands, the new Dutch government said it plans to make 4 billion Euros available to continue its transition to renewable energies.
+Back in The Netherlands, the new Dutch government said it plans to make 4 billion Euros available to continue its transition to renewable energies.
 It will also close all coal power plants by 2030.

-Under the national climate agreement in place, the Dutch now plan to reduce the country's carbon emissions by 49 percent that same year.
+Under the national climate agreement in place, the Dutch now plan to reduce the country's carbon emissions by 49 percent that year.